-We speak with a wide range of contractors and construction companies to help in their technology sourcing decisions.
+We speak with a wide range of contractors and construction companies to help in their technology sourcing decisions with construction software.
 These regular discussions help us spot construction tech trends (mostly in United States and Canada).

 In September 2017, we surveyed 158 construction industry professionals from small to midsize (SMB) businesses in North America about their current technology and software uses—as well as future plans.